samhita-m/visual_servoing_soft_arm/README.md

 ## Dataset

-You can run this code on your own image dataset with custom lables by giving the appropriate path to the dataset.
+You can run this code on custom image datasets along with custom lables by giving the appropriate path to the dataset.